syrkis/parabellum/README.md

 ## Ultra-Scalable Warfare Simulation Engine

 Parabellum is an advanced, high-performance warfare simulation engine developed with funding from Armasuisse.
-Built upon JaxMARL's SMAX environment, Parabellum has been extensively modified to support a wide range of features crucial for realistic military simulations.
+Built upon JaxMARL's SMAX environment, Parabellum has been extensively modified to support a wide range of features crucial for more realistic military simulations.

-Version: 1.0.0
+Version: 0.2.19

 ## Key Features